Our research is editorially independent but we may earn a commission for purchases made through our links.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 The colors in New Zealand are unlike anything you’ve probably ever seen, especially around some of its top natural wonders, including lakes like Pukaki and Tekapo on the South Island that showcase surreal shades of electric blue.
 You’ll probably have to take your sunglasses off to be sure what you’re seeing isn’t because of the lenses.
-And, in mid-spring to early summer when wild lupines grow along the shore in hues of pink and purple, it truly looks like a fantasy come to life.

 A popular activity in New Zealand is hiking, and the South Island is filled with dramatic mountains and endless miles of trails for exploring.
 The popular Hooker Valley Track in Mount Cook National Park takes about three hours to complete, 6.2 miles round trip, and can be accomplished by just about every fitness level.
 One of the world’s greatest, it boasts unparalleled mountain scenery, including Mount Cook and neighboring peaks, waterfalls, rushing rivers, lakes and glaciers.
 The route crosses three thrilling (especially on a windy day) swinging suspension bridges and ends at a lookout over Hooker Lake where one can see Hooker Glacier calving icebergs into the water while an unobstructed view of Mount Cook looms above.